phpbg/mini-httpd/README.md

   * Automatic PHTML renderer features and suggested layout
   * Accessing request params with proper validation / filtering

+There is also a complete example that integrates with ratchet Websockets here: https://github.com/phpbg/mini-httpd-ratchet

 ## TODO
 * writing tests